Eli-coding/password-generator/README.md

 # password-generator

-Description: This application generates passwords.
-It first asks the user what criteria they want for it with prompts and confirm mehthods.
+ This application generates passwords.
+It first asks the user what criteria they want for it with prompts and confirm methods.
 The password is generated according to the criteria selected.
 Then, displays the password at the screen.

+Link to deployed application:https://eli-coding.github.io/password-generator/

 Screenshot: